Karni Mata Temple: Karni Mata Fair

 During Navratri thousands of people make pilgrimage to the temple by foot.

 Oran Parikrama

 The Oran of Deshnoke, established by Karni Mata herself, is a 42 km stretch marked as sacrosanct by the deity where no being is to be harmed or any tree-wood to be cut for use as fuel.
 The Oran Parikrama in the Navratras usually attracts tens of thousands of people.

 In popular culture

-The temple feature across media such as National Geographic, various documentaries, Indian tourism sites and literature.
+The temple has been featured across media such as the National Geographic, various documentaries, Indian tourism sites and literature.

 The temple appeared on the first season of the American reality television series The Amazing Race.

 Because of its revered rat population, the temple was featured in the 2016 documentary film Rats, directed by Morgan Spurlock.

 The Temple was also featured in Season 2, Episode 3 of Mighty Trains as a stop on the week-long train route of the Maharajas' Express.